SignpostMarv/Prebuild/Prebuild/doc/readme.txt

 _________________________________________________________________________________
 Command Line Options:

-/usage  - Shows the help information on how to use .NET Pre-Build and what the different options are and what they do
+/usage  - Shows the help information on how to use Prebuild and what the different options are and what they do

 /clean - The project files generated for the target type specified as a parameter for this option will be deleted.
 If no value is specified or if 'all' is specified, then project files for all the target types will be deleted.